skullernet/pakserve/README.md

 white lists is supported to prevent sensitive data (e.g., config files) from being downloaded.

+Server is just a single binary without dependencies and is very easy to set up.
+Running pakserve is highly recommended for everyone hosting a public Quake 2 server.

 ## Configuration

 Server accepts configuration in YAML format.
 Path to configuration file must be specified as the first (and only) command line argument.
-Example configuration file contents is reproduced below.
+Example [configuration file](./pakserve.yml) contents is reproduced below.
 Only `SearchPaths` parameter is mandatory.

 ```yaml
 Listen: :8080